bedops/bedops/docs/content/reference/set-operations/bedops.rst

       chr1	150	160
       chr1	400	475

    One base is the least stringent (default) integral criterion.
-We can be increasingly restrictive about our overlap requirement by increasing this value, say to 15 bases:
+We can be more restrictive about our overlap requirement by increasing this value, say to 15 bases:

    .. code:: bash